gidavies/AzureDevOpsLab/AzureDevOpsLab6.md

 <img src="images/Lab6_7.jpg" width="624"/>

-# Step 2: Add a pre-deployment approval to the QA environment
+# Step 2: Add a pre-deployment approval to the QA stage

 Select the pipeline view: